There is a lot of confusion out there with respect to this issue, but for almost all of us, the answer, in my opinion, is YES.

 Squirt is cueball deviation from the stick line.
 It happens every time you use sidespin.
 It's an angle change for the cueball that happens during the instant when your tip strikes the ball.
 Squirt is caused by your shaft.
 All shafts cause squirt – some less than others.
 Less is good.

 Since squirt is an angle change in the cueball's travel line (not a curve), the farther the ball travels before it hits its target, the bigger a factor this is.
-You must accommodate squirt in your aim to make the cueball go where you want it to go.
-A "squirty" shaft is one that causes a fairly large angle change in the cueball.
+You must accommodate for squirt in your aim to make the cueball go where you want it to go.

-What causes squirt?
-If you look down at your tip about to touch the cueball with english, you can see that most of the energy in the stick is going to push the cueball in the direction the stick is pointing.
+If you look down at your tip that’s about to touch the cueball with english, you can see that most of the energy in the stick is going to push the cueball in the direction the stick is pointing.
 However, a small portion of that energy is pushing the ball to the side, away from the tip.
 That's what causes squirt.

-There is no such thing as a no-squirt shaft, but the low-squirt shafts certainly make a real and useful difference.
+There is no such thing as a no-deflection shaft, but the low-deflection shafts certainly make a real and useful difference.
 To the extent the shaft can happily bend off the side of the cueball, the ball squirts less.
 That doesn't mean a whippy shaft is appropriate.
 It means the shaft taper and internals have to be engineered for the purpose.
-Yes, low-squirt shafts are generally more flexible – more flexible in the right way.
+Yes, low-deflection shafts are generally more flexible – more flexible in the right way.

-Which one is right for you?
-Most of the high-tech shaft manufacturers offer two models.
+Most of the performance shaft manufacturers offer two models.
 Typically, one will have a 12.75mm tip and the other will have an 11.75mm tip.
 Skinnier shaft tapers also reduce end-mass, so the 11.75's squirt even less than the 12.75's.
 However, the 11.75's are not necessarily better for every player.
 My opinion is that while they squirt less, they require the player to be more accurate on where exactly they touch the ball (they are less forgiving).
 On the plus side, the 11.75's, being a smaller tip, allow you to more precisely see where your tip will touch the ball.